"

 Propeller-Driven Airplane

 Consider now a propeller-driven airplane.
 Remember that the output of an engine driving a propeller (e.g., a turboshaft or a piston engine) is quantified in terms of power.
 However, it must also be recognized that this power is converted into thrust according to the aerodynamic characteristics and performance of the propeller.
-There may be some jet thrust from a turboshaft, but usually, this is small enough to be ignored.
+There may be some jet thrust from a turboshaft, but it is usually small enough to be ignored.

 The power required for flight can be written as